Standard Level - 4 sessions

 - How to use Python as a language for scripting tool flows

 - How to use Python for embedded software test

 - Optional: Further Python modules for specific applications

 This course assumes you already know how to write computer programs.
 Delegates should have a good working knowledge of at least one programming language or hardware description language, suitable examples being C, C++, Java, Perl, VHDL, or SystemVerilog.
 An understanding of object-oriented programming would be beneficial, but is not absolutely essential.
-Delegates with no prior knowledge of object-oriented programming are encouraged to read up on the subject before the course, for example here or here or here.

 This course is not suitable as an introductory course in computer programming, that is, this course does not teach Python as a first programming language.
 Please contact Doulos direct to discuss and assess your specific experience against the pre-requisites.